About ADR & Mediation

-In an effort to keep pace with this rapidly evolving field, the Supreme Court of Florida has created four standing ADR Committees/Boards.
+In an effort to keep pace with this rapidly evolving field, the Supreme Court of Florida has created five standing ADR Committees/Boards.
 All of the Committees/Boards are staffed by the DRC:

 - The Florida Supreme Court Committee on Alternative Dispute Resolution Rules & Policy (ADR R&P) is charged with monitoring and making recommendations to improve and expand the use of court-connected ADR (not limited to mediation) through the recommendation of the adoption of statutes, rules, policies, and procedures;

 - The Mediator Ethics Advisory Committee (MEAC) issues formal advisory ethics opinions to certified and court-appointed mediators.
 These opinions are posted on the DRC website for use by mediators as well as courts, attorneys and the general public;

 - The Mediator Qualifications Board (MQB) is responsible for hearing grievances filed against certified mediators for violations of the ethical standards and reviewing mediator good moral character (GMC) issues;